giannitedesco/resynth/README.md

 - An operator for concatenating buffers

 I plan to add support for the following protocols to the standard library:
+- Support for PMTU and segmentization of TCP messages
+- Decent support for generating IP fragments
-- TLS
+- VXLAN
-- HTTP
+- More direct support for HTTP
+- SMB2
 - ARP
-- SMB2
 - DCE-RPC
-- More exotic TCP/IP interactions
+- More exotic TCP/IP interactions and better ICMP support
-- Decent support for generating IP fragments